A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Convergence and Iteration Complexity of Cubic-LocalMinimax

-In this section, we study the global convergence properties of Cubic-GDA.
-The key to our convergence analysis is characterizing an intrinsic potential function of Cubic-GDA in nonconvex minimax optimization.
+In this section, we study the global convergence properties and the iteration complexity of Cubic-LocalMinimax.
+The key to our convergence analysis is characterizing an intrinsic potential function of Cubic-LocalMinimax in nonconvex minimax optimization.
 We formally present this result in the following proposition.